Brain Health Initiative COVID-19 Neurologic and Mental Health Call to Action and Statewide Collaboration

 BHI COVID-19 Neurologic and Mental Health Symptom Screener- Please Register to View

 To assist providers with earlier detection of COVID-19, the BHI has developed a Neurologic and Mental Health Symptom Screener to use with your patients.
 The tool also screens for other mental health symptoms that may be exacerbated during the pandemic.
-To adopt the screener into your clinical practice, please complete the data use agreement and register to review.
+To adopt the screener into your clinical practice, please register.

 Data Use Agreement for Practitioners